aurora-sim/Aurora-WebUI/README.md

 Note: When displaying textures from the texture server they will be resized to 128x128 and at the bottom will be writen the grid nickname

-1. Dress a avatar up like you want it to look
+1. Dress an avatar up how you would like it to look
 2. Take a picture of it and upload this to the grid
 3. in the console of the grid server issue this command